nwillc/gorelease/README.md

     	Allow dirty repository with uncommitted files.
   -dryrun
     	Perform a dry run, no files changed or tags/files pushed.
-  -version
+  -output string
+    	Where to put the output version.go file (default "version/version.go") -version
     	Display version.
 ```